-Ofgem committed to hold a working group to reform the LTDS in their 'Next steps on Key Enablers for DSO document'.
-Although delayed, the working group is expected to commence soon (summer 2021) with the objective of updating the LTDS by addressing the interoperability of network data to improve the sharing of planning data and so provide stakeholders with greater understanding of opportunities on the network.
+Ofgem and the associated working group are currently reviewing the LTDS.
+Their objective is to update the LTDS by addressing the interoperability of network data to improve the sharing of planning data and so provide stakeholders with greater understanding of opportunities on the network.